valentinvogt/npde-summary/src/chapters/09.typ

   - the solution of the parabolic IBVP is "sufficiently smooth"
   - its spatial Galerkin finite element discretization relies on degree $p$ Lagrangian finite elements on uniformly shape-regular families of meshes
-  - time stepping is based on an L-stable single step method of order $q$,
+  - time-stepping is based on an L-stable single-step method of order $q$,

   then we can expect an asymptotic behavior of the total discretization error according to